alias-rahil/express-idempotency-redis-adapter/README.md

 ### Options

-You can configure the data adapter by providing options during initialization.
+You can optionally configure the data adapter by providing options during initialization.

 | Property           | Mandatory | Default | Description                                                                                                                 |
 | ------------------ | --------- | ------- | --------------------------------------------------------------------------------------------------------------------------- |